Ukraine DAO Founder Spills the Truth on DAOs

 As Ukraine DAO we are focusing right now on information support for Ukraine and providing credible information instead of it coming from the Russian propaganda.

-That's something I would like to understand - what are your long term initiatives?
+DC: That's something I’d like to understand - what are your long term initiatives?
 I understand immediate fundraising was more towards immediate relief.
 But I'm sure as Ukraine DAO you must have thought of some long term strategy in terms of support for Ukraine.

 When there was one need for fundraising for the army, that was the biggest priority.
 That's what we were doing.
 These working groups that you see that I have sent you in a message - they are not equally active at the same time and they don't have to be.